 To enter into the fullness of Lent we must be committed to addressing the plight of the poor.
 This is not simply a call to a token offering of a few dollars here and there; this is a call to give sacrificially and generously.

-In order to provide us a collective opportunity to give, we have designated two Christian organizations as partners for our Abundance Offering (a separate offering from our general giving; 100% goes to support the needs of the poor).
+In order to provide us a collective opportunity to give, we have designated an International Christian organization as a partner for our Abundance Offering (a separate offering from our general giving; 100% goes to support the needs of the poor).